Drives#

 Signal Injection#

 These examples demonstrate a square-wave signal injection for low-speed operation based on [7].
+Cross-saturation errors are compensated for using flux maps [8].
 A phase-locked loop is used to track the rotor position.
 For a wider speed range, signal injection could be combined to a model-based observer.
-The effects of magnetic saturation are not compensated for in this version.

 References